Motherhood in post-1968 European Women’s Writing

 Cross-Cultural and Interdisciplinary Dialogues

 The Network is funded by the Arts & Humanities Research Council (UK) and is based at the Centre for Contemporary Women’s Writing at the Institute of Modern Languages Research, University of London.
-It was launched on 1 March 2012 and will continue until 30 November 2013.

 Who is involved?

 The aim of the Network is to initiate cross-cultural, transnational, and interdisciplinary dialogue on motherhood.
 It is bringing together researchers from the UK and Europe studying motherhood in contemporary European literatures, with researchers and practitioners working on motherhood from philosophy, psychoanalysis, sociology, ethnography, politics and law, as well as art and film studies.

 How does it work?

 Through a series of workshops, online resources and activities, readings, and a major conference and exhibition, the Network is exploring what representations and narratives of motherhood in women-authored literatures may have to offer different disciplines engaged in the study of motherhood and mothering.
 Further, we are considering ways in which these discussions can feed into wider social, cultural, and political discourses, thereby contributing to the impact agenda.

 What will the outcomes be?